mauritiusdadd/redmost/README.md

 cd redmost
 ```

-and then run pip specifyng which Qt backend you want to use:
+and then run pip specifying which Qt backend you want to use:

 - for PyQt6: ```pip install .[pyqt6]```
 - for PySide6: ```pip install .[pyside6]```